projectriff/projectriff.io/_posts/2018-09-21-announcing-riff-0-1-3-on-Knative.md

   --local-path . \
   --image dev.local/java-hello:v1
 ```
 Using a `--local-path` builds code directly from your machine.
-The `dev.local` prefix produces an image in your local docker environment.
+The `dev.local` prefix exports the image to your docker environment.
+Remember to run `eval $(minikube docker-env)` for minikube.

 > NOTE: pre-existing images with tags matching `--image` will result in an error "Reading information from previous image for possible re-use".
 Remove those images first.

-You can iterate on your code, by rebuilding locally.
+You can iterate on your code by rebuilding locally, triggering a new Knative revision for each build.
 ```sh
 riff function build hello --local-path .
 ```